dev-sheikh-ali/arduino_game/README.md

 1. Open the Arduino IDE.
 2. Go to "Sketch" -> "Include Library" -> "Manage Libraries".
-3. In the Library Manager, search for "Adafruit_ILI9163C".
+3. In the Library Manager, search for "Adafruit_GFX".
-4. Click on the "Adafruit ILI9163C" library and click the "Install" button.
+4. Click on the "Adafruit_GFX" library and click the "Install" button.
 5. Wait for the installation to finish.

 ## Usage